Efficient Traffic Forecasting on Large-Scale Road Network by Regularized Adaptive Graph Convolution: Experiments

 Tables \ref{tab:ablation-performance} and \ref{tab:ablation-efficiency} present the comparison results across all datasets.
-First, as shown in Table \ref{tab:ablation-performance}, the ablation variants "w/o SSE", "w/o RDM", and "w/o AGC" exhibit a significant decrease in accuracy compared to the full RAGL model.
+First, as shown in Table \ref{tab:ablation-performance}, the ablation variants “w/o SSE”, “w/o RDM”, and “w/o AGC” exhibit a significant decrease in accuracy compared to the full RAGC model.
 Figure~\ref{fig:loss_curve} further illustrates the training and validation loss curves of the three variants on the SD dataset.
-In the "w/o SSE" variant, an obvious overfitting region is observed due to the lack of regularization on the node embeddings.
-In the "w/o RDM" variant, the minimum validation loss remains high at 15.55, accompanied by significant fluctuations in the validation curve, indicating that the noise introduced by SSE adversely affects training stability.
-The "w/o AGC" variant similarly exhibits underfitting issues.
-In contrast, the full RAGL model achieves smoother loss curves and a lower final validation loss.
+In the “w/o SSE” variant, an obvious overfitting region is observed due to the lack of regularization on the node embeddings.
+In the “w/o RDM” variant, the minimum validation loss remains high at 15.55, accompanied by significant fluctuations in the validation curve, indicating that the noise introduced by SSE adversely affects training stability.
+The “w/o AGC” variant similarly exhibits underfitting issues.
+In addition, we tried to replace the subtraction in the residual difference mechanism with addition (“w/ Add”) and concatenation (“w/ Concat”), and achieved suboptimal results, proving the effectiveness of subtractive fusion.
+In contrast, the full RAGC model achieves smoother loss curves and a lower final validation loss.
 These results highlight the synergistic effect of SSE, the residual difference strategy, and adaptive graph learning.
 Specifically, removing SSE eliminates the regularization of node embeddings, leading to over-parameterization; without RDM, the noise introduced by SSE cannot be effectively mitigated, thereby compromising training stability; and without AGC, the aggregation operation along the node dimension is absent, meaning that even with residual difference modeling, the noise from SSE cannot be suppressed effectively.
 Second, alternative regularization methods such as Dropout and Laplacian regularization fail to achieve satisfactory results.
 Dropout primarily targets the activation layers rather than the embedding layers, which disrupts the integrity of spatial information.
 Meanwhile, Laplacian regularization penalizes embedding distances based on a predefined prior graph, lacking data-driven flexibility and being susceptible to noise edges inherent in the prior graph.